ParadiseAigo/Tekken-7-Player-Displayer/README.md

 * ALT+O  opens the list of all the players you played against
 * ALT+S  turn off silent mode, or in other words: turn on in-game feedback (program is in silent mode by default)

+## C++ Version
+This program was originally written in C++.
+If you want to check out the C++ version it's [here](https://github.com/ParadiseAigo/Tekken-7-Player-Displayer/tree/cplusplus-version).
+Also keep in mind that some of the Tekken 7 addresses might be outdated.

 ## Issues
 * The program is sometimes unable to get the name of the opponent.
 You can just decline those match requests.
 * It is also possible that the program gets the name wrong.
 But from my (limited) experience this tends to be rare.